 Performance should inform business decisions, and KPIs should drive actions.

-Key performance indicators (KPIs) are like milestones on the road to online retail success.
+Key performance indicators (KPIs) are milestones on the road to online retail success.
 Monitoring them will help ecommerce entrepreneurs identify progress toward sales, marketing, and customer service goals.

 Table of Contents